ldraney/az-trial-infra/README.md

 This repository contains Azure Infrastructure as Code (IaC) modules and GitHub Actions workflows to manage Azure resources efficiently.
 The initial setup includes workflows for creating and managing resource groups, deploying modules, and deleting resources, with a sample module for deploying a storage account.

+## Using this repo

+There are two ways to deploy resources:
+1. Deploy by configuring yoru own environment file in environments/, and then deploy it to the appropriate workflow
+2. Create a resource group from the Actions tab, and then deploy module(s) to your environment

 ## Repository Structure

 ```